blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 * Instantiate the model by selecting the classification algorithm.
 * In the search box, enter “_classification_”, and you see the classification algorithms available
 * Choose your algorithm.
 In our tutorial, we will be using _Two-class Boosted Decision Tree_
-* Drag and Drop the classifier to your canvas
+* Drag and Drop the _Two-class Boosted Decision Tree_ classifier to your canvas

 ![DT](https://user-images.githubusercontent.com/55206834/86660902-2b07ae00-bfb9-11ea-8019-6d396794bff2.png)